 1 tsp Coconut Oil – You can substitute sweet almond oil or grape oil, but we always have coconut oil in the house, so that’s the easiest for us.
 You can also leave out the oil if you wish, and simply increase the bubble bath a bit.
 It is so dry where we live, the oil really helps my son’s skin.
 It also gives the play dough a much smoother, silkier feel.

-In a bowl mix together the bubble bath, essential oils and coloring (if you want uniform color or leave it until later for a marble effect).
+In a bowl mix together the bubble bath, essential oils and add the food coloring (if you want uniform color or leave it until later for a marble effect).
 Melt the coconut oil in the microwave if it’s solid, then add that to the bowl.

 Finally, add the corn starch.
 Start with 1/2 cup and mix it in, if it doesn’t pull together add another 1/4 cup of corn starch and continue mixing.
 As you mix it will pull together into a nice, solid ball.
 Start kneading with your hands to really mix it all in.
 This is a great activity for the kids to do.